xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 3. The work you can get out is at most as big as the drop in free energy, and at most as big as what the tension measure says is still available.

-With these rules, Q131 can do two things:
+With these rules, Q131 can do two things.

-* describe good designs that really do harvest free energy from gradients and structure, and
+* Describe good designs that really do harvest free energy from gradients and structure.
-* show where "free energy" proposals cheat, usually by:
+* Show where "free energy" proposals cheat, usually by:

   * hiding a reservoir,
   * forgetting an entropy cost,